Adult Non-member (18+): $70, Member $65

 Note that outdoor activities vary with weather conditions and temperature.

 The program starts at 5 p.m. on the dates listed.
-All participants are asked to meet Wolf Care Staff at the Center’s Auditorium window.
+All participants are asked to meet Wolf Care staff at the Center’s auditorium window.
 You are encouraged to arrive early and check in with the Wolf Den Store where staff will have a list of program participants.
 As a program participant, you receive free admission to the International Wolf Center.
-You may want to use this time for self-guided exploration of our exhibits, to watch a wolf-themed movie in the theater, to participate in an interpretive program in the auditorium or for observation of our ambassador pack of live gray wolves.
-Check the Wolf Den Store hours.
+You may want to use this time for self-guided exploration of our exhibits, to watch a wolf-themed movie in the theater, to participate in an interpretive program in the auditorium or for observation of our Exhibit Pack of live gray wolves.
+Check the Center’s hours.

 - 5 p.m. – Meet at Center Auditorium- Greetings and Itinerary- store gear in classroom

 - 5:10 p.m. – Casual Dinner – Watch Highlights of the Ambassador Wolves DVD to gain a perspective on the Center’s captive management history.